 Muncy homers twice, leads Stripling, Dodgers over Giants 9-1

-Muncy homers twice, leads Stripling, Dodgers over Giants 9-1Los Angeles Dodgers starting pitcher Ross Stripling throws to the plate during the first inning of a baseball game against the San Francisco Giants Friday, July 24, 2020, in Los Angeles.
+Muncy homers twice, leads Stripling, Dodgers over Giants 9-1Los Angeles Dodgers' Max Muncy, right, is congratulated by Justin Turner after hitting a solo home run during the sixth inning of a baseball game Friday, July 24, 2020, in Los Angeles.
 (AP Photo/Mark J. Terrill)

 LOS ANGELES (AP) -- Max Muncy homered twice and doubled, Ross Stripling pitched seven neat innings and the Los Angeles Dodgers defeated the San Francisco Giants 9-1 on Friday night.